knordstrom/spelling-bean/README.md

 ----------------|---------|----------|---------|---------|-------------------

-To access the API (and thus play the game), there are presently two endpoints:
+To access the API (and thus play the game), execute `npm start`.
+The API runs on localhost:3000 by default and there are presently two endpoints:

 * `/random`        Returns the key of a randomly selected game from the dictionary
 * `/guess?key=[KEY]&guess=[WORD_BEING_GUESSED]`  Plays the game with key KEY by guessing WORD_BEING_GUESSED